alps-asd/alps-asd.github.io/manuals/1.0/en/ai-assistant.md

 ### 3. Verify Connection

-Run `/mcp` in Claude Code and confirm "alps" appears in the list.
+Confirm "alps" appears in the MCP server list.
+For Claude Code, run `/mcp`.

 ### 4. Try It Out